justintconroy/IDFpp-math/README.md

-# IDF-Component
+# Math Component

-Template for new IDF++ components.
+Useful math objects and functions structured as a c++ component for ESP32.